Blackshaw History, Family Crest & Coats of Arms

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Blackshaw has been spelled many different ways, including Blackhall, Blackall, Blakhall, Blaikhall and many more.

-Another 49 words (4 lines of text) are included under the topic Early Blackshaw Notables in all our PDF Extended History products.
+Another 91 words (6 lines of text) are included under the topic Early Blackshaw Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Blackshaws to arrive in North America: